bulletmark/pifaceio/README.md

 ### PIFACEIO

 This package provides a Python interface to the [PiFace Digital][pifaceboard] peripheral I/O board for the [Raspberry Pi][rpi].
 A [PiFace Digital][pifaceboard] board offers 8 digital inputs and 8 digital outputs.
 This package allows a Python program to read the inputs and write the outputs on the board via the Raspberry Pi SPI bus.

-Multiple [PiFace Digital][pifaceboard] boards are supported.
+Multiple [PiFace Digital][pifaceboard] boards are supported, on either or both of the RPi SPI bus chip selects.
 This pifaceio package is focussed on simplicity and performance for polled implementations and is an alternative to the [pifacedigitalio][] and [piface][] (now depreciated) Python packages for the [PiFace Digital][pifaceboard] board.
+In my simple polled read and write benchmarks, pifaceio performs significantly faster and with much less overhead than [pifacedigitalio][].

 Interrupts are not supported.
 See [pifacedigitalio][] for interrupt and other functionality.

-The pifaceio package is implemented in pure Python code using only the Python standard library, uses no external 3rd party packages, and is compatible with both Python versions 2 and 3.
-In my simple benchmark polled read and write tests, pifaceio performs significantly faster and with much less overhead than pifacedigitalio.
+The pifaceio package is implemented in pure Python code using only the Python standard library, uses no external 3rd party packages, and is compatible with Python versions 2 and 3.

 ### INSTALLATION